pcwalton/bevy_hanabi/README.md

 * *Batching*: Hanabi-Batched batches together many instances of the same effect, dramatically improving performance with many particle systems.

 * *Additional performance improvements*: Hanabi-Batched features other, more localized, optimizations.
-For example, instead of using insertion sort for ribbon sorting, it uses heapsort, making ribbons usable in many more scenarios.
+For example, instead of using insertion sort for ribbon sorting, it uses GPU mergesort, making ribbons usable in many more scenarios.

-* *More expression features*: More functionality is available in expressions, such as [`select`](https://www.w3.org/TR/WGSL/#select-builtin).
+* *More expression features*: More functionality is available in expressions, such as [`select`](https://www.w3.org/TR/WGSL/#select-builtin) and quaternion functions.

+* *PBR particles*: Mesh particles can render with full PBR lighting.

+* *Lookup textures (LUTs)*: You can supply 2D textures to the init, update, and render phases and sample them in expressions.
+This is useful for evaluating curves in an efficient manner, displacing particles with a vector field, and many other effects.

-* *Support for Bevy 0.17*.
+* *Support for Bevy 0.18*.

 Hanabi-Batched intends to provide a compatible API to Hanabi, making it a drop-in replacement for games that need more performance and features than what upstream Hanabi provides.